oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab9.md

-# Increased key control for less secure environments
+# Enhance security with key management in vulnerable environments

 ## Introduction
-In certain scenarios, it may be necessary to share data with environments that operate under lower security controls.
-However, it is critical that the TDE master encryption keys aren't exposed in or downloaded to this environment, or even cached in the secure persistent cache.
-For this purpose, Oracle Key Vault can also mark keys as non-extractable.
+You may need to share data with environments operating under lower security controls, such as when cloning a PDB from production to test (P2T).
+It is crucial to ensure that TDE master encryption keys are never exposed, downloaded, or cached in these environments.
+To enhance security, mark these keys as non-extractable in Oracle Key Vault.

 Estimated Lab Time: 5 minutes

 ### Objectives
-In this lab, you will set a key as 'Non-Extractable'.
-Creation of a new tablespace will fail in case of a connectivity failure verifying that non-extractable keys remain protected in Key Vault.
+In this lab, you will set the key as 'Non-Extractable,' which prevents endpoints from retrieving the key material.
+While the key remains available for cryptographic operations, it cannot be extracted.
+This lab will demonstrate how non-extractable keys remain secure in Oracle Key Vault by simulating a failure, such as a connection interruption during the creation of a new encrypted tablespace.

 ### Prerequisites
-This lab assumes you have completed lab 8.
+This lab builds on concepts and operations from lab 8.
+Complete lab 8 first before starting this lab.

 ## Task 1: Generate a Non-Extractable key

 1. Login to Key Vault as user **KVRESTADMIN**

-    Get the randonly generated password by executing this command
+    Get the password of KVRESTADMIN by executing this command

     ```
     <copy>